 This landscaped park contains dozens of important landmarks of the United States of America and welcomes millions of visitors every year.

-In this post, you’ll discover the ultimate list of facts about the National Mall in Washington D.C.
+In this post, you’ll discover the ultimate list of facts about the National Mall, one of the most popular places in Washington D.C.

 1. What is the National Mall?